GitLeeRepo/HerculesMvsTk4Notes/HerculesMvsTk4Notes.md

 * **VOLUME* - **DASD** disks, along with tapes and optical units.
 Indentified by a volumen label.
 * **VSAM** - Virtual Storage Access Method - a **VSAM** data set uses a virtual dataset name called a **CLUSTER NAME**, with the cluster name being associated with one or more physical data set names.
 With a **KSDS CLUSTER** you have a physical data set **DATA** component and a physical data set **INDEX** component, the **ESDS CLUSTER** has just the physical **DATA** component.
 With the exception of **LDS (Linear Data Sets) **VSAM** data sets are collections of records grouped into **Control Intervals (CI)**, which are in turn grouped into a continuous storage are called a **CONTROL AREA (CA)**.  **Linear Data Sets** don't have any META data in them.
 A special system utility called **IDCAMS** is used to define, copy, delete, and rename VSAM Data Sets.
 * **VTAM** - Virtual Telecommunications Access Method subsystem that implements Systems Network Architecture (SNA) for mainframe environments.
 It provides an API for communication applications, and it controls communication equipment such as adapters and controllers.
+* **VTOC*** - Volume Table of Contents.
+It includes a list of data sets on the volume, and the amount of free space.

 # Installation on Ubuntu (should be similar for windows)